trackit/vmix-on-aws/README.md

 - 1 Private Key
 - 1 AWS Key Pair
+- 1 AMI
 - 1 EC2 **g4dn.2xlarge** instance with:
   > Nice DCV
   > NVIDIA GRID Driver
   > NDI
   > vMix
   > Sample Audio/Video files

+*Those resource will depend on how many subnets you want to your infrastructure.
+The guide assumes 2 subnets are enough.
+Though you can change it setting the ``private_subnets`` and ``public_subnets`` var values.

 ---